aws-samples/aws-lambda-manage-rds-connections/README.md

 1. **LambdaRDS_Demo**: SAM template
 2. **LambdaRDS_Test**: Test Lambda function to simulate opening and closing of DB connections.
-3. **LambdaRDS_ManageConnections**: Helper function: Used to maintain an atomic counter in DynamoDB table, along with publishing metrics to cloudwatch.
+3. **LambdaRDS_ManageConnections**: Helper library: Used to maintain an atomic counter in DynamoDB table, along with publishing metrics to cloudwatch.
 Should be called by #2 above before opening a connection and after closing a connection.
+4. **LambdaRDSLayer**: Lambda Layer, containing the code for 'LambdaRDS_ManageConnections' helper function.
-4. **LambdaRDS_TestHarness**: Test harness used to simulate load on LambdaRDS_Test function.
+5. **LambdaRDS_TestHarness**: Test harness used to simulate load on LambdaRDS_Test function.
-5. **TestHarness_Input**: Input for test harness function.
+6. **TestHarness_Input**: Input for test harness function.
-6. **LambdaRDS_CFNInit**: Custom resource lambda function used to insert test data into RDS and DynamoDB.
+7. **LambdaRDS_CFNInit**: Custom resource lambda function used to insert test data into RDS and DynamoDB.
 Executed when the CloudFormation template is created, updated or deleted.

 ## Further Reading:
 1. AWS re:Invent 2017 Chalktalk: [Best Practices for using AWS Lambda with RDS-RDBMS Solutions (SRV320)](https://www.slideshare.net/AmazonWebServices/best-practices-for-using-aws-lambda-with-rdsrdbms-solutions-srv320)